 Would you be satisfied believing merely what it’s trendy to believe?
 If so, you can adopt the beliefs of the people of your country, city, and friend group.

-But if you want to reliably have truer beliefs, you’re going to have to use different methods than most people use to figure out what’s true.
+But if you want to reliably have truer beliefs, you’re going to have to use different methods than most people do.
 Selecting which “epistemic methods” to rely on may be one of the most important decisions you make.
 Your epistemic methods may determine the career you choose, the political party you vote for, the God or Gods you worship, whose health advice you trust, and whether the money you give away helps people or accomplishes nothing.

 Consider how bad it can be to get your epistemic methods wrong: